 Dr Kate Daellenbach

-Dr Kate Daellenbach obtained her PhD at Victoria University in 2011, and holds an MBA from Queen’s University, Kingston, and a BA in English Literature from the University of Calgary.
-Her research interests include sponsorship and corporate philanthropy, social marketing especially in relation to disaster response and preparation, marketing in the arts sector, and higher education.
-As well as research, she is dedicated to her teaching, and received a Victoria University Teaching Excellence Award (2010).
-Prior to joining Victoria, she worked for over 10 years in senior management roles in marketing and fundraising for the arts sector in Canada and New Zealand.
-Kate is the Marketing Undergraduate Programme Director.
+Dr Kate Daellenbach obtained her PhD at Victoria University of Wellington in 2011, an MBA (Queen’s University, Kingston), and a BA in English Literature (University of Calgary).
+Her research interests include sponsorship and corporate philanthropy, social marketing, marketing in the arts sector, and higher education.
+Dedicated to both research and teaching, she values the academic community and served on the ANZMAC Executive 2016-2018.
+In terms of teaching she received a Victoria University Teaching Excellence Award (2010), and completed her Post Graduate Diploma in Higher Education (2016).
+Prior to joining Victoria University of Wellington, she worked for over 10 years in senior management roles in marketing and fundraising for the arts sector in Canada and New Zealand.
+Born and raised in Canada, she is happy to call NZ home (for 21 years now), but still hasn’t mastered the accent.
+She is currently one of three co-chairs for ANZMAC 2019, and looks forward to an awesome conference in this cool little capital city - Wellington.

 BA Calg; MBA Qu; PhD Well